A partnership between the City and residents

 The City's role:

 The City of Rochester provides supplemental service to help property owners clear their sidewalks during a substantial winter storm.
-Rochester is one of the few cities in the United States to provide this service to its residents.
+The City plows sidewalks when 4 inches of new snow has accumulated.

 - The City plows all sidewalks that are at least five feet in width.

 - Each sidewalk plow run takes about five hours to complete.

 - The City plows 878 miles of sidewalks.
 These miles are divided into distinct sidewalk plow runs of approximately 15 miles.

 - Depending on the severity of a storm, sidewalk snow plowing policies must sometimes be altered to meet the needs of the situation.